 Research also engaged the rational part of my brain – theories helped me think about things differently, make sense of my behaviour and thought patterns.
 But logic alone is not always enough to create change and understanding.

-That’s where the interviews came in – listening to people’s stories forced me to pay attention by engaging the emotional part of my brain.
+That’s where the interviews came in – listening to people’s stories forced me to pay attention by engaging my emotions.
 I really cared about the people I spoke to, and their stories have often stayed with me for years.
 My interview with Sue in Iceland, for example, made me look at every single other person differently – I suddenly appreciated them in a way I hadn’t before.
 And I still do.
 Sue said, “I was held against my will between one and nine, and incredibly bad things happened… During that time, I didn’t know that love existed.
 When you’re young, you think whatever is, is how it is.
 Then my captor enticed another child.
 I was almost completely numb and mute at this point, but meeting this other child and seeing that this might happen to them brought me out of it and into the world… Strangely, from having a connection with somebody else, I realised what was important in life: connections with other people.”

 I cannot overstate how much this project has changed me.
 It’s impacted every relationship I have – I look at people differently, I listen more compassionately, I am infinitely less judgemental.
 And in terms of romantic love, I’m married – to someone I had previously broken up with.
 I still have lots to learn (marrying someone is one thing, but putting in the hard work to make it last is another), but it really is an extraordinary feat given quite how commitment-phobic I was at the start of this process.
 Writing this book has made me question, consider, explore and reflect on my own life and has provided me with the knowledge and understanding to have better relationships (both romantic and non-romantic).
 I hope it will help you do the same.